mpi2/impc_stats_pipeline/README.md

 - When you are sure that all files are there, you can share the path with Federico.
 **Note**: in the slides transfer=TRUE, which means we haven't transfered files this time.

 ## Step 3.
-Run the Report generating Pipeline
+Run the Report Generating Pipeline
 This process generates statistical reports typically utilized by the IMPC working groups.
 1. Navigate to `$KOMP_PATH/impc_statistical_pipeline/IMPC_DRs/stats_pipeline_input_drXX.y/SP/jobs/Results_IMPC_SP_Windowed`
 2. Allocate a high memory machine on cluster and initialise an interactive shell: